baezortega/CrossSpecies2021/README.md

 ---

-### Step 5: Inference of allele-specific copy number in chromosome-level assemblies
+### Step 5: Inference of copy number in chromosome-level assemblies

 This step infers segments of total and allele-specific copy number for samples in species with chromosome-level genome assemblies.

 Note that this step takes a very long time to run.
-However, its output is not required for subsequent analyses, and so it **can be omitted** if necessary.
+However, its output is not required for subsequent analyses, and so it **can be omitted** if preferred.

 * This step requires the R packages `bbmle`, `emdbook`, `GenomicRanges` and `MASS`.
 * This step requires data files produced in Step 1.